 The past decade has seen a major transformation in the realm of enterprise network and security.
 The traditional data center approach no longer fits the changing landscape that we are in today.
 With cloud-based security solutions and with the pandemic elevating the need to work and access devices and applications virtually, the need for enterprise network security to become more agile and adapt accordingly has become more important than ever.

-According Flexera’s 2021 State of the Cloud report, for the 5th year in a row, optimizing cloud is the top initiative for the year ahead, with migrating more workloads to the cloud a close second.
+According to Flexera’s 2021 State of the Cloud report, for the 5th year in a row, optimizing cloud is the top initiative for the year ahead, with migrating more workloads to the cloud a close second.

 This is a mandatory shift to address a common challenge emerging in today’s marketplace: how to cost-effectively manage the myriad of devices, users and SaaS applications being accessed from anywhere and from any device, without adding complexity, sacrificing performance, and ensuring users are secured and protected from external threats.